 Mammoth Lakes' winter is a distinct California mountain experience: ample sunshine, plenty of snow and plenty of room for you and your dog to play.
 The days may be shorter and colder, but winter shouldn't prevent you and your dog from enjoying the outdoors.
 There are still fun things to do.

 Cross Country Skiing and Snowshoeing:

 One of the more popular wintertime options for dog-friendly activities is cross-country skiing and snowshoeing.
-Tamarack Cross Country Ski Center allows dogs on their groomed trails as long as the dog is on a leash.
+Tamarack Cross Country Ski Center allows dogs in the area as long as the dog is on a leash.
+Dogs must stay off of groomed trails.
 The Inyo National Forest allows dogs on all of their trails as well.
-If you follow a few simple rules, ensuring your dog is under voice control or restrained at all times and picking up after them, then skiers and their dogs will be able to enjoy this fun-filled wintertime activity.
+If you follow a few simple rules, ensuring your dog is restrained at all times near groomed trails and picking up after them, then skiers and their dogs will be able to enjoy this fun-filled wintertime activity.

 For most of us, winter is all about snow.
 If your dog loves to play with balls, they will love snowballs.
 Think of it as a winter Frisbee.
 If you are near a hill, dogs love to chase snowballs down the hill and come back with mouths full of melting snow.
 Snowball fights are a lot of fun for most dogs too.
 Don't pelt your dog with snowballs, but throw them at someone else, and let your dog play interception.
 You can also build snowmen and have your dog fetch sticks and pine cones, which are incidentally, much more fun when they are buried under snow.

 Snow is also the perfect place to play Hide and Seek.
 Hide a biscuit, stick or a toy and then tell your dog to go find it.
 You can also hide yourself behind a tree and call your dog's name to come find you.
 Calling your dog will not give away your hiding place, the tracks you left in the snow will do that anyway!